What is Active Directory?

 7. Centralize and Automate

-Centralize all reviews, reports, controls, and administration in one place, and look for tools that can provide automated workflows for alerting and helping to reconcile issues.
+Centralize all reviews, reports, controls, and administration in one place, and look for automated workflow tools for alerting and helping to reconcile issues.

-Understanding AD vulnerabilities and implementing security and least privilege access controls is vital to protecting domain accounts and keeping the IT ecosystem safe.
+Understanding AD vulnerabilities and implementing security and least privilege access controls are the most vital active directory best practices for protecting domain accounts and keeping the IT ecosystem safe.
 Proper visibility, management, reporting, and auditing capabilities can significantly enhance AD security and ensure systems integrity.